Vencord/Installer/README.md

 If you get a `VencordInstaller can't be opened` message, right-click `VencordInstaller.app` and click open.

+This error shows because the app isn't signed since I'm not paying 100 bucks for an Apple Developer license.

 ### Building from source

 You need the go compiler and gcc (MinGW on Windows).